josh-collinsworth/joco-sveltekit/src/lib/content/posts/great-transitions.md

 </CalloutPlusQuote>

 That said, however: there are always exceptions, and the bigger the change is on the page, the more noticeable the transition should probably be.
 There's a big difference between, say, a nice little accent animation for the number of items in your cart updating, and an entire page transitioning out.

-It feels normal when a fly zips by you, but it feels unnerving when a bus does.
 Don't let big changes go by _too_ fast.

 One final point worth noting: **an animation might not always _feel_ as long as it actually is**.
 A transition with a very slow ease-in might seem like it doesn't start right away; conversely, a transition with a long tail might _seem_ finished before it technically is.
 Keep that in mind.
 Perception is reality, so how the change _feels_ is more important than what the duration technically is in the code.